joeyvalley/fr-0.gg/README.md

 So until one of these things change, the fr-0gg-bot will continue to function in this way, requiring the tender touch of a **human operator**.

-Once I click through the link and into the Discord app, I copy the day's prompt and issue it as a command to the Midjourney bot, for example:
+Anyways, once I click through the link and navigate into the Discord app, I copy the day's prompt and issue it as a command to the Midjourney bot.
+For example:

 `
 /imagine prompt: a small fat ceramic frog sculpture, oxidation fired, Agalychnis callidryas, souvenir from Cuba, full-color photograph, Pablo Picasso, Mark Rothko, textured white background, highly textured Xerox scan, archival museum catalog --no text, base, plinth  --stylize 750 --v 3